khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 NAS:
-host network, data traffic, may be located in the same rack of data center nfs server, host a, host b, shared storage ideal for centralazed storage, hightly avaiable,
+host network, data traffic, may be located in the same rack of data center nfs server, host a, host b, shared storage ideal for centralazed storage, hightly avaiable, backend storage for web server, even run databases not a recommended storage to install an os

+SAN:
+same as nas, business critical application high , low latecny,

+SAN device, firebre channel switches, host q, hostb,